Grand Junction Cannabis Crime Lawyers

 Other crimes an individual might be charged with include the sale of cannabis to a minor, or consuming cannabis in an off-limits location.
 Cannabis businesses are also under strict supervision and must abide by all licensing regulations.
 Authorities at both the state and federal level are highly alert to when cannabis growers sell their product across state lines, particularly to states where cannabis is not currently legal.

 It would be a mistake to assume a cannabis crime is no longer a big deal.
 Like any drug offense, a conviction can be costly for your wallet and your reputation.
-If you or a loved one is under suspicion of a cannabis violation, the criminal defense attorneys at Peters & Nolan, LLC, are ready to help.
+If you or a loved one is under suspicion of a cannabis violation on the Western Slope, the criminal defense attorneys at Peters & Nolan, LLC, are ready to help.
 Contact us today at (970) 243-4357 to schedule a free consultation.

 - Charges: Distribution of marijuana (7-10 pounds)